kavia-common/plugin-platform-215909-215972/BackendAPIService/plugin-platform-215909-215972/README.md

 # plugin-platform-215909-215972

 This project contains multiple containers.
-This README highlights BackendAPIService bootstrap status.
+This README highlights BackendAPIService bootstrap status and how to run it locally.

 ## BackendAPIService